 Hunter’s Heart essential oils come in a glass container with a handy orifice reducer that dispenses 1 drop of oil at a time.
 If you purchase oils elsewhere, look for 100% pure and undiluted essential oil of the correct species of plant, and ensure that objects that touch any other scent should never be inserted into your oil container or they will permanently contaminate the odor.
 Don’t forget that mixing odors into a soup causes a chemical reaction, and produces unpredictable products that will complicate your training experience.

 For the strongest freeze indication, we recommend placing hides in cardboard boxes with a 2.5 inch hole cut into the side where the dog can put his nose to get as close to source as possible, like you practice in our lab.
 You can substitute any reasonably clean boxes and cut the holes yourself.

 You may want to consider purchasing a long nosework leash, ideally from 10-15 feet, which allows your dog to surge ahead and independently find odor.
 Leashes without a handler are best, as they are less likely to snag on obstacles in the environment.
 Biothane is the ultimate material.
 It’s easily gripped even when wet, and unlike nylon, it won’t hurt your hands when it slides through your hands.
 Biothane pulls thousands of pounds in testing, so your arm would give out long before the leash does.
 It also resists scent and moisture, and when it gets dirty you can just hose it off.

-I purchase my blotting paper in large sheets from an art supply store for approx. $12/sheet, then use scissors to cut it into small strips, and add target odor(s).
-Blotting paper absorbs and holds a fair amount of liquid efficiently.
+I purchase my lab paper in large sheets, then use scissors to cut it into small strips, and add target odor(s).
+Lab paper absorbs and holds a fair amount of liquid efficiently.
 While cotton swabs are good for single odors, they are so small that they’re less amenable to the single separate drops required to make a cocktailed hide.
-Having said that, Band-aids do work nicely for cocktailed hides in a pinch, and they come with an adhesive that sticks well to many surfaces.